2.9 Supportive Measures and Interim Measures

 No Contact Orders

 No Contact Orders (NCO) are an administrative, non-disciplinary directive, administered by the Office of Student Responsibility and Community Standards, which prohibit a Student from communicating through any manner or medium with another Student.
 A NCO is intended to forestall any future interactions that could be problematic and to protect both of the Students or parties.
 While a NCO prevents parties from engaging in direct and indirect communication with one another, and from engaging in harassing, retaliatory, or intimidating behavior that would constitute a violation of University policy, such orders do not bar Students from talking about the other party and/or situations involving the other party.
 Students will be notified of such orders via their SLU email and failure to comply with such orders may result in disciplinary actions.
 They are enforced insofar as each Party is a Student enrolled at Saint Louis University.
-Requests for No Contact Orders will be made on a case by case basis and are evaluated when there exists a reasonable concern for a Students physical or psychological harm which may result from continued contact and communication, or when a NCO is requested as a supportive measure through the Office of Institutional Equity and Diversity.
+Requests for No Contact Orders will be made on a case by case basis and are evaluated when there exists a reasonable concern for a Students physical or psychological harm which may result from continued contact and communication, or when a NCO is requested as a supportive measure through the Office of Equal Opportunity and Title IX.